RobinDumontChaponet/Transitive-project/README.md

 # Transitive-project

-An empty project using Transitive\Core.
+An empty project using Transitive.

 This is not the only way to use Transitive.
 Modify to your need.